RaySxySun/RaySxySun.github.io/backup/2016-01-18-11-useful-professional-en.md

 - CMR(customer-managed relationship)
     - customer-managed relationship (CMR) is a relationship in which a business uses a methodology, software, and perhaps Internet capability to encourage the customer to control access to information and ordering.
 CMR can be viewed as an alternative to or as a possible approach to include in CRM (customer relationship management).

+- walk sb through
+    -to slowly and carefully explain something to someone or show someone how to do something
+    - Hi folks, we will hold the Release R3.4 knowledge sharing session tomorrow between 7:30 PM and 8:00 PM at the training on the floor 3.
+Each team can walk us through changes/stories/even defects that your team has achieved during R3.4 from the business perspective or technical perspective.
+So all of us can get on the same page to learn from each other to avoid identical mistakes and gain knowledge.
+Let’s see which team is the best to do this for the first time.

+- postpone
+    - [meaning]to arrange for an event, etc. to take place at a later time or date
+    - [diff] delay:
+        - (n.) a period of time when sb/sth **has to** wait because of a problem that makes something slow or late
+        - (v.)to not do something until a later time or to make something happen at a later time
+            - delay doing something
+            - delay something
+            - delay somebody
+    - [synonym] **put off**
+        - to cancel a meeting or an arrangement that you have made with somebody
+            - She put him off with **the excuse** (借口) that she had too much work to do.
+        - to make somebody dislike somebody/something or not trust them/it
+            - She's very clever but her manner does tend to put people off.
+        - to disturb somebody who is trying to give all their attention to something that they are doing
+            - Don't put me off when I'm trying to concentrate.
+    - [example]We'll have to postpone the meeting until next week.